 The living components include a membrane made by mixing cell membranes from two different organisms.
 The nonliving components include a microprocessor that receives signals from the membrane and then transmits those signals to other microprocessors that perform various tests on the samples of water that have been placed in the artificial cell.

 The most important tool in any lab is the researcher, but you can get by on physical equipment, too.
-Here is a list of the most common tools used in research labs that tend to be produced by manufacturers like SciQuip: incubators, circulators, thermal cyclers, lyophilizers, centrifuges, etc. You will notice that many of the tools listed are related to the safety of the lab worker.
+Here is a list of the most common equipment used in research labs that tend to be produced by manufacturers like SciQuip: incubators, circulators, thermal cyclers, lyophilizers, centrifuges, etc. You will notice that many of these are related to the safety of the lab worker.
 This is because working in a lab can be dangerous if proper safety precautions are not taken.
 Occasionally, the most important tool in a lab can also be the most dangerous one – the scientist.

 As the name implies, apparatus is the device and tools you need to perform experiments in a laboratory.
 This can even include lab wash bottles, test tubes, spatula, beakers, and more.
 However, the proper equipment for a particular experiment is dependent on its specific requirements.
 This includes the source of energy (if any), the kind of gases to be used, and the choice of a suitable container to hold the material to be heated.
 You’ll need a different apparatus for a gas experiment than for an experiment that involves melting and/or evaporating a solid.
 Most apparatus is designed to hold a particular object, such as a beaker or a test tube.
 For example, an apparatus used to measure the velocity of a gas stream would include a tube connected to a gas source.